IBMDecisionOptimization/do-ws-js/README.md

 ## Release Notes

+* 1.90 for consistency config.mapping should now be in config.pa.mapping
 * 1.89 **new structure for configuration and workspaces** + nicer scenario explorer
 * 1.85 lots of improvements for sensitivity analysis
 * 1.81 improved performance on PA import/export + solve on desktop.